brice-v/brice-v.github.io/README.md

 I also like to code! ([See the sectiong below for more info](#Coding))  I love learning about new languages and what they have to offer.
 Over the past year and a half i've tried a number of new and exciting languages.
 Python is the language I immediately go for if I need to quickly script something together but using some of the more exciting features such as type hinting has been nice.

 Then of course is watching videos, reading books, and playing video games.
-Recently I read _Artemis_ by Andy Weir and _Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future_ by Ashlee Vance.
 I Highly recommend both to anyone interested.
-Video game wise I recently picked up _Outer Worlds_ which has been a blast so far.
+Video game wise I recently finished up _Elden Ring_ which was a blast.

 I'm a big fan of podcasts as well and reguarly listen to Gotime, Talk Python to me, and a lot of others but it's always nice to be up to date on the ecosystem of a language.